 In post-production, editors are dealing with massive files that need to be accessed and shared with colleagues.
 There are no more “water cooler” discussions.
 Most remote workers

 struggle with bandwidth issues and are not used to paying for expensive upload capability.
-They have not needed this type of access before now.
-To work on large video files, editors are downloading digital assets overnight in hopes that data files are complete by the morning.
-Production houses are trying everything that might work but are typically not solutions that can be considered long-term.
-When dealing with a new distributed workforce getting access to data securely and quickly is imperative.
+They have not previously required this type of access.
+To work on large video files, editors download digital assets overnight, hoping that the data files will be complete by morning.
+Production houses are trying everything that might work, but these are typically not solutions that can be considered long-term.
+When dealing with a new distributed workforce, gaining secure and quick access to data is imperative.

-For an industry that is always “on,” its most significant event of the year, NAB (National Association of Broadcasters), unfortunately, was cancelled.
+For an industry that is always “on,” its most significant event of the year, the NAB (National Association of Broadcasters), was unfortunately cancelled.
 That being said, there is an excellent virtual session (available online) for those craving some of the trends in M&E. A unique group of industry thought leaders was assembled with the pre-NAB Editors Lounge panel discussion.
 Consistent with the times, much of the panel’s conversation focused on the topic of remote work.
-Given the abrupt nature of “sheltering in place,” the industry is challenged by providing teams with appropriate data access as well as enabling remote collaboration.
+Given the abrupt nature of “sheltering in place,” the industry is challenged by providing teams with appropriate data access while also enabling remote collaboration.
 Production and post-production will be a train wreck if they cannot figure out how to get the infrastructure ready to support this distributed workforce.
 No one wants to get caught with their pants down.
-Several key themes that resonate within M&E include difficult access to hardware, lack of technology innovation, and the mounting costs associated with storage and data access.
+Several key themes that resonate within M&E include limited access to hardware, a lack of technological innovation, and the mounting costs associated with storage and data access.

-“We are seeing a sea change on how ‘post’ is done, and we need to get ready for that change.”
+“We are seeing a sea change in how ‘post’ is done, and we need to get ready for that change.”

 Hardware solutions in short supply?

 As you well know, everyone is scrambling to set up a work-at-home infrastructure, and hardware seems to be as hard to get as toilet paper or hand sanitiser.
 According to a recent CRN article, with millions of people working from home, there is a massive spike in technology purchases.
 Punctuated in a recent interview, Dell CEO Michael Dell told CRN that “demand for work-from-home solutions is very strong.”
-In addition to just outfitting remote employees, production companies have the issue of getting media assets to workers, which has always been difficult due to the sheer size of files.
+In addition to outfitting remote employees, production companies face the challenge of distributing media assets to workers, which has always been difficult due to the sheer size of the files.

 Moving media

-Let’s look at how many production houses are managing their media assets and workflows for offsite work.
-Often they use sneakernet, which is just transferring electronic information and physically moving media such as tape, USB drives, etc. How does that scale?
+Let’s examine how many production houses manage their media assets and workflows for off-site work.
+Often, they use a sneakernet, which involves transferring electronic information and physically moving media, such as tapes and USB drives.
+How does that scale?
 It doesn’t.
-And if you have tried AWS Snowball, which uses storage appliances designed to be secure for physical transport, you need someone in IT to set it up.
+And if you have tried AWS Snowball, which utilizes storage appliances designed for secure physical transport, you will need someone in IT to set it up.
 Snowball is not intended for a beginner.
-And for new remote workers, this presents a whole new challenge.
-Suddenly, editors need a set of technical skills, along with their creative expertise.
+For new remote workers, this presents a whole new set of challenges.
+Suddenly, editors need a set of technical skills, in addition to their creative expertise.

 Software solutions that work …or not

 Given the ongoing requirements for data access, some teams might have a corporate Virtual Private Network (VPN).
 VPNs can work fine across an on-premise, low-latency local area network (LAN), but connecting from a distance results in a bad user experience.
-The truth is that we are all connecting to data from a variety of locations, and we are searching for a good user experience.
+The truth is that we are all connecting to data from various locations, and we are seeking a seamless user experience.

 There are other options, such as using FTP for file transfer or alternative FTP data transfer technologies like Signiant, but these are designed for large organizations with big budgets.
-File sync and share solutions like CentreStack, Dropbox, Box, etc., are available, but are they suitable for M&E?
+File sync and share solutions, such as CentreStack, Dropbox, and Box, are available, but are they suitable for M&E?
 Each solution has its own set of limitations.
-One more thing in the mix, specific to media and entertainment, is VDI-style solutions like Teraduci.
-But again, these are expensive solutions using legacy file transfer technology, which breaks down as file sizes and distances increase.
+One additional factor in the mix, specific to media and entertainment, is VDI-style solutions like Teradici.
+However, these are expensive solutions that utilize legacy file transfer technology, which breaks down as file sizes and distances increase.

 File collaboration – together forever

 Let’s not forget about collaboration.
 Remember the water cooler reference?
-How do these solutions offer the ability to collaborate in real-time on documents no matter where the file or users are located?
-People are at home on their own; they need to have a solution that provides real-time access to shared data files.
+How do these solutions enable real-time collaboration on documents, regardless of the file’s or users’ location?
+People working from home need a solution that provides real-time access to shared data files.
 Creatives need to create together.

 To cloud or not to cloud, that is the question

-According to a Hollywood Reporter article, even before the coronavirus pandemic began, production capabilities via the cloud and other remote services had been steadily accelerating as production has become more global.
-These services enable everything from reviewing footage to editing, colour grading, and sound post-production, yet still, the cloud presents its own set of challenges for many production houses.
+According to a Hollywood Reporter article, even before the coronavirus pandemic began, production capabilities via the cloud and other remote services had been steadily accelerating as production became more global.
+These services enable everything from reviewing footage to editing, colour grading, and sound post-production; yet, the cloud still presents its own set of challenges for many production houses.

 During the NAB Editors Lounge discussion, the panellists referenced “Lift-and-shift” with AWS.
-Lift-and-shift is the process of migrating a workload from on-premise to AWS with little or no modification.
-Lift-and-shift is a common route for enterprises to move to the cloud and can be a transitionary state to a more cloud-native approach.
+Lift-and-shift is the process of migrating a workload from on-premises to AWS with little or no modification.
+Lift-and-shift is a common approach for enterprises to migrate to the cloud and can serve as a transitional step toward a more cloud-native architecture.
 However, for many, “Lift-and-shift” to AWS is not a reality.
 Some folks said they’d pay 16K for AWS’s on-premises solution.
 That’s totally out of their budget.
-According to one panellist’s opinion, “We are seeing a sea change on how ‘post’ is done, and we need to get ready for that change.”
+According to one panellist’s opinion, “We are seeing a sea change in how ‘post’ is done, and we need to get ready for that change.”

 Remote is here to stay

 Remote is our new norm, and it’s not going away.
-According to a recent Gartner CFO survey of 317 finance leaders, 74% of the organizations said that they were going to shift some employees to remote work permanently.
+According to a recent Gartner CFO survey of 317 finance leaders, 74% of organizations stated that they plan to shift some employees to remote work permanently.

-One of the toughest problems the media and entertainment have always faced is enabling access to large files for distributed teams, freelancers, contractors, and remote workers.
-And the M&E industry is not alone, several sectors like Architectural, Engineering, and Construction (AEC), video surveillance, and medical imaging have one thing in common.
+One of the most significant challenges the media and entertainment industry has consistently faced is providing access to large files for distributed teams, freelancers, contractors, and remote workers.
+The M&E industry is not alone; several sectors, including Architectural, Engineering, and Construction (AEC), video surveillance, and medical imaging, share a commonality.
 They all have large, complex files, and they all need access to their remote data to be fast, secure, and usually from any location.
 There are many ways to do this, yet very few of them are convenient, cost-effective, or cyber-secure.
 New times call for new technology.

 Get a handle on remote connectivity

-For media and entertainment, particularly in post-production workflows, pay attention to the remote working environments for those video editors and post-production houses that are trying to bolster themselves in this new situation.
+For media and entertainment, particularly in post-production workflows, pay attention to the remote working environments for video editors and post-production houses that are trying to adapt in this new situation.
 Since there is a challenge to get hardware to remote locations, not to mention the additional costs associated with it, look for SaaS solutions that can be easily and quickly deployed to get your customers up and running.
-Everyone wants a short learning curve, don’t make your remote users jump through hoops to get to their data.
-Implement new technology that is the least bit disruptive for media workflows without a steep learning curve.
-While you are at it, start by applying these technologies in your organization to allow everyone to master the features and gain a better understanding first-hand.
-Increase your team’s comfort level and try them internally.
+Everyone wants a short learning curve; don’t make your remote users jump through hoops to get to their data.
+Implement new technology that is minimally disruptive to media workflows, with a low learning curve.
+While you are at it, start by applying these technologies in your organization to allow everyone to master the features and gain a better understanding firsthand.
+Enhance your team’s comfort level by trying them internally.

 Modern cloud innovation brings economies of scale and affordability